Marlboro Township Police – Accreditation

 For information call the Accreditation Manager Sgt.
 Darren Vuzzo, Ph.D. at 732-536-5432

 Or email: Sgt.
 Darren Vuzzo, Ph.D.

-As the process of accreditation comes closer to fruition many questions arise on the benefits it offers outside of ensuring the highest level of service.
+Many questions arise on the benefits accreditation offers outside of ensuring the highest level of service.
 The benefits come in several forms which can be outlined as:

 - Controlled liability insurance costs to the police department and lower premiums.